 How we deliver our biodiversity duty

-We are a small public body with around 50 staff.
-We operate from one small city-centre office space which we sub-let from another public body.
+We are a small public body with around 55 staff.
+We operate from one small Glasgow city-centre office space which we sub-let from another public body.
 We do not own any land or vehicles and we have no direct role in the management and use of land or natural resources.

-Given our role and organisation size, we are best placed to carry out a smaller, proportionate set of activities for biodiversity, and this is where we have focused our efforts.
+Given our role and organisation size, we are best placed to carry out a smaller, proportionate set of activities for biodiversity, and this is where we have continued to focus our efforts.

-Between 2017 and 2020 we have continued to focus on two types of biodiversity activities: awareness-raising and practical staff volunteering.
-We have recruited a Business Coordinator whose role includes a focus on climate change and biodiversity in a way that is relevant for us,
+Between 2020 and 2023 we have continued to focus on two types of biodiversity activities: awareness-raising and practical staff volunteering.
+Our Business Officer role includes a focus on climate change and biodiversity in a way that is relevant for us.

-- encourage staff to take photos of the environment and biodiverse surroundings when out and about to share via the Residence;
+- Encouraging staff to take photos of the environment and biodiverse surroundings when out and about to share via the Residence;